SjoerdTilmans/sjvisualizer/README.md

 ## Support this project
-If you like this project, please concider supporting me using PayPal [PayPal](https://www.paypal.com/donate/?hosted_button_id=YMN9G93CTNLD2).
+If you like this project, please concider supporting me using PayPal [Buy me a Coffee](https://www.buymeacoffee.com/sjoerdtilmans).

 ## Contributing
 Contributions are always welcome!
 A couple of ideas to contribute: